merwin-asm/UFT/README.md

-# UFT 2.0.8 [ SERVERS NOT UP LOOKING FOR PPL WHO WOULD PROVIDE A SERVER CONTACT cactochan#2004 - > discord]
+# UFT 2.0.8 [ SERVERS NOT UP, LOOKING FOR PPL WHO WOULD PROVIDE A SERVER CONTACT cactochan#2004 - > discord]

  - Note : The project have been moved to : https://github.com/darkmash-org/UFT